|

 A standard size tunic shoulderboard

-difference in size of batons between this set and the smaller silver batons
+size of batons between this set and the smaller silver batons on the tunic

 |